SourCherries/psy-466/pages/lab2_visualization.md

 >The commonality between science and art is in trying to see profoundly - to develop strategies of seeing and showing.
 —Edward Tufte

-As we have found out from the textbook and lecture, when we measure things, we get lots of numbers.
+When we measure things, we get lots of numbers.
 Too many.
 Sometimes so many your head explodes just thinking about them. **One of the most helpful things** you can do to begin to make sense of these numbers, is to look at them in graphical form.

 <!-- ![some words](/psy-466/assets/gapminder-hist-life.png)
 ![some words](/psy-466/assets/gapminder-scatter-life-year.png)